How to Prep:

 Fabric Softener - Country Breeze Fabric Softener is the ONLY fabric softener that is safe to use on any cloth diapers.

 Diaper Creams - When using diaper creams, place a Flushable Bamboo Diaper Liner or Absorbent Liner between your baby and the cloth diaper.
 This helps prevent cream residue from accumulating on the diapers and making them water repellent.

 Flushable Diaper Liners - To simplify the clean-up of soiled diapers, flushable paper, and bamboo liners may be laid into the diapers.

 Diaper Rash - A number of factors can cause diaper rashes.
 The first thing to try is more frequent diaper changes.
 Should the problem persist, run another final rinse cycle and add a cup of white vinegar.

-*Mother ease does not recommend the use of oxygenated products (hydrogen peroxide - OxyClean), chlorides (bleach), fluorides, peroxides nor any harsh solvents (sodium percarbonate).
+*Mother-ease does not recommend the use of oxygenated bleaching products (hydrogen peroxide - OxyClean), chlorides (bleach), fluorides, peroxides nor any harsh solvents (sodium percarbonate).
 Do not rinse diapers in toilets containing automatic toilet bowl cleaners.
-Use of these products will cause fabric disintegration on all natural fibers evidenced by balding spots throughout one or all layers of diaper and will adversely affect product longevity.
+Use of these products will cause fabric disintegration on all-natural fibers evidenced by balding spots throughout one or all layers of diaper and will adversely affect product longevity.